IS0 10993 - 2018 Review of Updates

 ISO 10993-1:2018 Biological evaluation of medical devices - Part 1: Evaluation and Testing within a Risk Management Process has now been published.

-The new version of the standard moves the emphasis further towards using risk analysis to select the required tests and using materials testing with toxicological risk assessment as the preferred route for demonstrating safety.
+In order to demonstrate safety, this new version of the standard now emphasises risk analysis by selecting adequate tests as well as toxicological risk assessment by using materials testing.
 Added to the risk analysis is consideration of device deterioration over time or breakage exposing normally masked materials.

 There is also a new category of ‘transient contact’.
-This category general only needs to be tested if the device has significant re-use or could leave traces of material behind.
+This category generally only needs to be tested if the device has significant re-use or could leave traces of material behind.